scalar-labs/helm-charts/charts/scalardl-audit/README.md

 # scalardl-audit

 Scalar DL is a tamper-evident and scalable distributed database.
+This chart adds an auditing capability to Ledger (scalardl chart).
 Current chart version is `1.0.0`

 ## Values